Metrication in Australia: Building and construction

-The building industry was the first major industry grouping in Australia to complete its change to metric.
+The building industry was the first major industry group in Australia to complete its transition to the metric system.
 This was achieved within two years by January 1976 for all new buildings other than those for which design had commenced well before metrication began.
-The resulting savings for builders and their sub-contractors has been estimated at 10% of gross turnover.
+The resulting savings for builders and their sub-contractors have been estimated at 10% of gross turnover.

-In this, the industry was grateful to Standards Australia for the early production of the Standard AS 1155-1974 "Metric Units for Use in the Construction Industry", which specified the use of millimetres as the small unit for the metrication upgrade.
-In the adoption of the millimetre as the "small" unit of length for metrication (instead of the centimetre) the Metric Conversion Board leaned heavily on experience in the United Kingdom and within the International Organisation for Standardisation, where this decision had already been taken.
+In this, the industry was grateful to Standards Australia for the early publication of the standard AS 1155–1974, "Metric Units for Use in the Construction Industry", which specified the use of millimetres as the small unit for the metrication upgrade.
+In adopting the millimetre as the "small" unit of length for metrication (instead of the centimetre), the Metric Conversion Board relied heavily on experience in the United Kingdom and with the International Organisation for Standardisation, where this decision had already been made.

 This was formally stated as follows:

-"The metric units for linear measurement in building and construction will be the metre (m) and the millimetre (mm), with the kilometre (km) being used where required.
-This will apply to all sectors of the industry, and the centimetre (cm) shall not be used. … the centimetre should not be used in any calculation and it should never be written down".
+The metric units for linear measurement in building and construction will be the metre (m) and the millimetre (mm), with the kilometre (km) being used where required.
+This will apply to all sectors of the industry, and the centimetre (cm) shall not be used. [...]
+The centimetre should not be used in any calculation and it should never be written down [...].

-The logic of using the millimetre in this context was that the metric system had been so designed that there would exist a multiple or submultiple for every use.
+The logic of using the millimetre in this context was that the metric system was designed so that there would be a multiple or submultiple for every use.
 Decimal fractions would not have to be used.
-Since the tolerances on building components and building practice would rarely be less than one millimetre, the millimetre became the sub-unit most appropriate to this industry.
+Since the tolerances on building components and building practice would rarely be less than 1 mm, the millimetre became the subunit most appropriate to this industry.

-Electrical wiring converted from imperial measurements such as 1/044, 1/064, 3/036, 7/029 or 7/036 to metric 1.5mm², 2.5mm² or 4.0mm² wire sizes.
+Electrical wiring converted from imperial measurements such as 1/044, 1/064, 3/036, 7/029 or 7/036 to metric 1.5 mm2, 2.5 mm2 or 4.0 mm2 wire sizes.